shashankteli/Single-Cycle-Risc-v-Processor/README.md

 The scope of this project goes beyond traditional processor design.
 It involves creating a RISC-V single-cycle processor, carefully selecting a set of instructions to maximize performance, and applying thorough verification techniques.
 By combining the robust architecture of RISC-V with comprehensive validation methods, this project aims to contribute to the evolution of processor architectures and verification standards.

+# RISC-V ISA (Instruction Set Architecture)

+The RISC-V ISA (Instruction Set Architecture) is designed to be modular and extensible,enabling flexibility and customization across various computing environments.
+The base integer ISA, referred to as RV32I (for 32-bit systems) or RV64I (for 64-bit systems), provides a minimal set of essential instructions.
+Additional standard extensions can be added to this base ISA to enhance functionality.
+Below is an overview of the main components of the RISC-V ISA:

+# Base Integer ISA (RV32I and RV64I)

+## Integer Registers:

+* RV32I includes 32 general-purpose integer registers, while RV64I includes 64.

+* Register x0 is hardwired to zero and always holds the value zero.

+## Data Types:

+* Supports 8, 16, 32, and 64-bit integer data types.

+## Intructions:

+* Provides basic integer operations, load and store instructions, conditional branches, and jumps.
+* Includes arithmetic and logic instructions (such as add, subtract, AND, OR, XOR, and shift operations).
+* Load and store instructions are available for accessing memory.

+## Control Flow: